adaptyteam/adapty-docs/versioned_docs/version-3.0/server-side-api-objects.md

 Info about your end user subscription.
 You can do the following action via Adapty server-side API:

-- [Check user's current subscription](server-side-api-specs#retrieve-profile) by retrieving their profile details
+- [Check the user's current subscription](server-side-api-specs#retrieve-profile) by retrieving their profile details
 - [Set transaction to your user](server-side-api-specs#set-transaction) and grant a subscription to them

 <Subscription />